BrowncoatSpaceProgram/tudat-matlab/README.md

 After setting up your simulation by following the steps described in [Usage](#usage), you have to specify the output files that you want to generate.
 Otherwise, when running `tudat`, the simulation will be completed but no output will be generated.
 You do this by writing:
 ```
-simulation.addResultsToExport('results.txt',{'independent','state'});
+simulation.addResultsToExport(fullfile('..','OUTPUT','results.txt'),{'independent','state'});
 ```
+Note that the paths are relative to the input file.

 In this case, after the simulation is completed, a text file will be generated, containing a matrix in which each row will correspond to an integration step.
 The first column will contain the value of the independent variable (the epoch in this case) and the other columns will contain the state (the Cartesian components of `satellite`).

-Optionally, you can specify to generate an input file containing all the data loaded from Spice and all the default values used for keys that have not been specified, also known as a populated input file (note that this file will be generated when you run `tudat`).
+Optionally, you can specify to generate an input file containing all the data loaded from Spice and all the default values used for keys that have not been specified (note that this file will be generated when you run `tudat`).
 You do this by writing:

 ```
-simulation.options.populatedFile = 'unperturbedSatellite-populated.json';
+simulation.options.fullSettingsFile = 'fullSettings.json';
 ```

 Now, you need to generate the JSON input file that will be provided to the `tudat` binary as command-line argument.
 You do this by using the `json` package of tudat-matlab:
 ```
-json.export(simulation,'unperturbedSatellite.json');
+json.export(simulation,fullfile('INPUT','main.json'));
 ```

-At this point, after running your script, you can run `tudat` with the file 'unperturbedSatellite.json' generated in your working directory, by writing in the command line:
+At this point, after running your script, you can run `tudat` with the file 'INPUT/main.json' generated in your working directory, by writing in the command line:
 ```
-tudatBinaryPath unperturbedSatelliteInputFilePath
+tudatBinaryPath inputFilePath
 ```

-The files 'unperturbedSatellite-populated.json' and 'results.txt' will be generated next to your 'unperturbedSatellite.json'.
+The files 'fullSettings.json' and 'results.txt' will be generated in the 'INPUT' and 'OUTPUT' directories, respectively.
 Now, in MATLAB, you can post-process the results as usual:
 ```
-[results,failed] = loadResults('results.txt');
+results = import.results(fullfile('OUTPUT','results.txt'),'warn');
-if failed
-    warning('Propagation failed: plotting results obtained until propagation failure.');
-end
 t = results(:,1);
 r = results(:,2:4);
 plot(convert.epochToDate(t),r/13);